derickayala25/osticket-prereqs/README.md

 <b>Install VC_redist.x86.exe (or VC_redist.x64.exe)</b></br><br/>

+<b>Install VisualStudioSetup -> In the Workloads section select Data storage and processing ->

 <b>Install MySQL 9.2.0 (mysql-9.2.0-winx64.msi).
 Select “Typical” on the “Choose SetupType” section -> click on the “Launch MySQL Instance Configuration Wizard” box BEFORE clicking “Finish” -> Standard Configuration -> In the “Please set the security options" choose a username and password</b></br><br/>

 <b>Open IIS as an Admin (Type “iis” in the Start Menu and select “Run as administrator”)</b></br><br/>